Looking at infrared background radiation anisotropies with Spitzer II. Small scale anisotropies and their implications for new and upcoming space surveys: Reconstructed CIB anisotropies from known galaxies in ongoing space surveys

 Given the many orders of magnitude spanned for the recovered CIB parameters from the remaining known galaxies, in the plots in this section we present the reconstructed results in terms of their $\sqrt{q^2P(q)/(2\pi)}$.
 We also do not convolve the powers with the beam, which is significant for SPHEREx ($\sim 10''$), but is below the shown range of angular scales for Euclid and Roman.
+The lines for the contributions to the CIB anisotropies by the remaining known galaxies in these surveys in the figures here follow the color notation in Fig. \ref{fig:future}: Euclid is shown with blue lines, Roman with green, and SPHEREx with black ones.